 How Much More Do Men Pay?

 Insurance prices are calculated using dozens of different variables, so it’s impossible to say “men pay x percent more than women.”
-To give you a rough idea, here are a few prices we pulled from our quoting system.
+To give you a rough idea, here are a few prices we pulled from our online auto insurance quote system.
 Although these don’t represent premiums actually being paid right now, they are live quotes that could turn into real policies if the sample drivers we used were real people with the same address, age, vehicle, driving history etc.

 |18 years old (under parents’ policy)||$1,035||$496|

 |18 years old (standalone policy)||$6,576||$5,099|

 As you can see, men pay significantly more as brand new, young drivers, but by the time they turn 25, assuming that they’ve been insured the whole time, the discrepancy in price between genders is basically gone.

 Here’s all the data that insurers consider when setting premiums:

 - How much do men drive vs. women?

 - How risky is the driving behaviour of men vs. women?